 The Ad Blocking community

-Approximately 16% of visitors to general interest websites are blocking ads.
+Over 20% of visitors to general interest websites are blocking ads.
 The worst affected sites are those that target more technically savvy audiences, such as games and technology sites like this one.
-More than 25% of the visitors to these sites block advertising.
+More than 30% of the visitors to these sites block advertising.

 The war begins

-To counter Ad Blockers, some (currently negligible in numbers) websites came up with the idea of blocking content to visitors who use ad blockers.
-That is, if a website detects that the browser is using an ad blocker of any type, it will give a message asking the users to disable the ad blocker, so that they can view the content.
+To counter Ad Blockers, some websites came up with the idea of blocking content to visitors who use ad blockers.
+That is, if a website detects that the browser is using an ad blocker of any type, it will give a message asking the users to disable the ad blocker so that they can view the content.
 Many such Anti-Adblock scripts are freely available on the net, including a free WordPress plugin to block Adblock users.
+There are several techniques to block Adblock users on your website.

-The game continues!
-To counter this, Anti-AdBlocker script disablers are now available as free downloads.
-These browser plugins disable the anti-adblocker scripts which such websites use, and allow them to view the content.
+To counter this, Anti-AdBlocker script disablers are now available as free downloads for Firefox and Chrome browsers.
+These browser plugins disable the anti-adblocker scripts which such websites use and allow them to view the content.

 Google, in March 2013, removed Adblock from the Android Store.
 This has had a significant impact on user growth says the developers of AdBlock.